pleo-io/spa-tools/config-inject/README.md

 ## scripts/app-config

-SPA Config Inject is a command-line tool that helps you apply configurations to Single Page Application (SPA) HTML template files.
+SPA Config Inject is set of tools that help you apply configurations to Single Page Application (SPA) HTML template files.
 This allows you to build environment-agnostic bundles once and then deploy the same bundle to different environments.
 This saves CI/CD time and ensures you deploy the same code you tested.

+Available tools are:

-Given the location of the SPA index HTML file this script reads the config file and inlines the config as a string within the HTML file in a selected slot.
+-   **CLI** Given the location of the SPA index HTML file this script reads the config file and inlines the config as a string within the HTML file in a selected slot.
 The interpolated file is saved and ready for deployment.

-In development a Vite plugin injects dev configuration.
+-   **Vite Plugin** In development a Vite plugin injects dev configuration.
 It's possible to selectively override the default dev config via a git-ignored override file.
+-   **Runtime config helper** Allows you to easily extract and use the injected config in your app.

 ## Installation